 Road Cycling Highlight

-Amy planned a road ride.
+komoot planned a road ride.

-Beginning in Wendover, stage 3 of the Chilterns Cycleway leads you 21 miles (35 km) over gentle hills to Markyate, a pretty Hertfordshire village on the edges of Bedfordshire and Buckinghamshire.
+Beginning in Wendover, stage three of the Chilterns Cycleway leads you 21 miles (35 km) over gentle hills to Markyate, a pretty Hertfordshire village on the edges of Bedfordshire and Buckinghamshire.
 Wooded countryside, luscious fields, grand estates and iron history await.

-After 4 miles (6 km), you reach Little Gaddesden village and the edge of the estate.
-From here, pass through the sleepy villages of Hudnall, Hudnall Common and Studham and enjoy views from the top of the gentle Pedley Hill.
+After 4 miles (6 km), you will reach Little Gaddesden village and the edge of the estate.
+From here, you will pass through the sleepy villages of Hudnall, Hudnall Common and Studham and enjoy views from the top of the gentle Pedley Hill.
 Surrounded by open commons, Studham is a great place for a picnic.

 Your final destination of stage three is the attractive town of Markyate.
 Here, you will find a variety of architectural styles which reflect the town’s history: from timber-framed cottages harking from the 16th and 17th centuries to brick houses reflecting wealth from the coach trade during the 18th century.
 There is a Holiday Inn just outside Markyate to rest your legs for the night.

 Hiking Collection by Dan Hobson

 Hiking Collection by Kit P